marcofailli/soak-my-bed/README.md

   <img src="test_plot.gif" width="100%" alt="Thermal Stability Animation">
 </p>

-> **How to read this graph:** > The top 3D plot shows the physical warping of the bed (exaggerated for clarity).
+> The top 3D plot shows the physical warping of the bed (exaggerated for clarity).
 In the bottom 2D plot, focus on the **Red Dashed Line** (Vs Prev Mesh).
 When this line stays flat and close to zero, your printer has stopped moving.
 The **Blue Line** shows how much your bed has moved in total from its original position—this explains why a first layer might fail if you don't wait for the soak to complete!

 ---